 The bus station handles busses from Bradford & Leeds as well as Rochdale & Burnley.
 If you arrive at the bus station, simply head right from the main entrance area and you will hit the town.

-The Piece Hall is the jewel in whatever crown Halifax purports to wear.
+The Piece Hall is the jewel in whatever crown Halifax purports to wear and is the unbridled centerpirce of Halifax tourism.
 It is an impressive & sprawling 18th-century former cloth trading hall which was built by the wealthy merchants at the peak of the industrial revolution (Halifax’s golden-age of prosperity).
 It is now an open-air events space lined by a variety of shops and cafes.

 The Piece Hall was closed for major refurbishment for nearly a decade but reopened in August 2017 after a multi-million-pound makeover.
 The restored Piece Hall is still finding its purpose in the town and for me, doesn’t quite to seem to know what it wants.
 It is nevertheless an impressive space, is totally unique in the UK and has the potential to do something.